 – What are they; Wide, Ultra Wide, Telephoto

 – Does it have Portrait Mode (a useful feature that blurs the background to make your subject stand out).
 Some models also have Depth Control, which means decide how much blur to apply.
+The later iPhones also have cinematic mode which is Portrait Mode for Video

 – Does it have optical image stabilisation (which reduces camera shake so photos should be sharper in low light).
 If yes, check if it is just some lenses or all